 Werdmüller's view down the Roman Road toward the walled farm at Franquenee.
 Note that the Ramillies battlefield, not far from Waterloo, was dotted with walled farms that very much resembled La Haye Sainte and Hugomont a century later

-Werdmüller pushed his battalions forward to Taviers, which was only being held by a couple of hundred Swiss of the Greder Regiment and whatever dragoons stopped to ralliy with them.
-But these couldn't hold but for about fifteen minutes against the 2,700 Dutch and their cannon.
+Werdmüller pushed his battalions forward to Taviers, which was only being held by a couple of hundred Swiss of the Greder Regiment and whatever dragoons stopped to rally with them.
+But these couldn't hold but for about fifteen minutes against the 2,700 Dutch and their two 6 pounders.
 After a token fight, they too scampered back through the village to join the main battalion under Col. La Motte at the Vissoule Bridge.
 La Motte managed to form up his men, at most 1,000 Swiss and dragoons.
-He sent gallopers up to Guiscard for reinforcements and his men did their best to return the overwhelming fire of the four Dutch battalions now coming out of Taviers.
+He sent gallopers back to Guiscard for reinforcements and his men did their best to return the overwhelming fire of the four Dutch battalions now coming out of Taviers.
 However, outnumbered as they were, and using the old fire-by-ranks method against the much more efficient platoon fire of the Dutch, they were fast crumbling (for a description of how this worked, see my post on Blenheim).

 And this is the view of Taviers down the same road.
 The Greder Swiss and the Rohan Dragoons who stuck around would have been ensconced in the stone buildings and behind the walls and hedges.
 Assaulting the village would have very much resembled World War II house-to-house combat.

 Image from Google Earth "Street View"